 If you’re wondering if it’s possible to control Sonos speakers and components with just your voice and a Google Home, it is!
 This article points out all of the Sonos products that are compatible, shows you exactly what you need to get it working, and clearly explains how to do everything.
 Continue reading How to use Google Home with Sonos

 I own the first generation Amazon Echo Dot, and I’ve been using it since May 2016, and almost the entire time it’s been plugged into my Sonos PLAY:5 speaker.
 With some trial and error, I’ve cobbled together five solid tips for getting the most out of using it with Sonos.
+The Dot I own is essentially the same as the Echo Dot (2nd Gen) that you can buy today, so all of the tips in this post directly apply to it as well.
 Continue reading 5 important tips for using the Amazon Echo Dot with Sonos

 Spotify and Sonos just made it possible to control Sonos speakers directly from the Spotify mobile app.
 This new integration was released today, and this blog post clearly explains how to get it all running.
 Continue reading How to control Sonos with the Spotify app